The Cambridge Security Initiative

 Visa Information:

 If you require a visa, you can visit the UK as a Standard Visitor for tourism, business, study (courses up to 6 months) and other permitted activities.
+It is your responsibility to check if you require a visa to enter the UK, so please factor in the time it will take to apply for one.

 You must apply for a Standard Visitor visa online before you travel to the UK.